 Control your home with Siri on HomePod

-If you have HomeKit accessories such as lights, locks, sensors and blinds, HomePod acts as a home hub, letting you control those accessories with your voice when you’re at home or with the Home app on an iOS or iPadOS device when you’re away from home.
-HomePod also lets you trigger your accessories automatically, based on time of day, your location, or the action of another accessory such as a sensor.
+If you have HomeKit accessories, such as lights, thermostats and window shades, HomePod acts as a home hub, letting you control those accessories with your voice when you’re at home or with the Home app on an iOS or iPadOS device when you’re away from home.
+HomePod also lets you trigger your accessories automatically, based on time of day, your location or the action of another accessory, such as a sensor.
 Set up these accessories in the Home app on your iOS or iPadOS device and they will automatically work with Siri on HomePod.

 Control Apple TV using Siri on HomePod

-You can ask Siri on HomePod to turn on your Apple TV, start playing a favourite show and control playback while you watch.
+You can ask Siri on HomePod to turn on your Apple TV, start playing a favourite programme and control playback while you watch.